 Our ambition is to use the Foundation Fund to significantly reduce the educational attainment gap (Key Stage 2) in BaNES by 2029.
 This gap is the single most striking measure of inequality, placing BaNES, in respect of its progress in reducing the gap, at close to the worst out of all local authorities in England.
-The causes of this gap are broad and relate as much to the support children receive for their behavioural and emotional development of children from pre-birth as they do to formal schooling.
+The causes of this gap are complex and relate as much to the support children receive for their behavioural and emotional development from pre-birth as that gained from formal education.

-Furthermore, narrowing the inequality gap will help prevent the broad range of complex social issues experienced by children from disadvantaged backgrounds.
+Narrowing the inequality gap will help prevent the broad range of complex social issues experienced by children from disadvantaged backgrounds.
 While equality of access to a good education is critical to reducing inequality, it is only part of the story.
-We will focus our support on physical, behavioral and emotional needs to enable children to be ready to learn when they are in the classroom.
+We will focus our support as much on addressing the physical, behavioural and emotional needs of children to ensure they are better prepared and ready to learn when they are in the classroom.